lammps/lammps/doc/src/run_style.rst

    run_style respa 4 2 2 2 inner 2 4.5 6.0 middle 3 8.0 10.0 outer 4

-With these settings, users can expect good energy conservation and roughly a 2.5 fold speedup over the *verlet* style with a 0.5 fmsec timestep.
+With these settings, users can expect good energy conservation and roughly a 2.5 fold speedup over the *verlet* style with a 0.5 fs timestep.

 If SHAKE is used with the *respa* style, time reversibility is lost, but substantially longer time steps can be achieved.
-For biomolecular simulations using the CHARMM or similar all-atom force field, bonds involving hydrogen atoms exhibit high frequency vibrations and require a time step on the order of 0.5 fmsec in order to conserve energy.
+For biomolecular simulations using the CHARMM or similar all-atom force field, bonds involving hydrogen atoms exhibit high frequency vibrations and require a time step on the order of 0.5 fs in order to conserve energy.
 These high frequency modes also limit the outer time step sizes since the modes are coupled.
 It is therefore desirable to use SHAKE with respa in order to freeze out these high frequency motions and increase